memgraph/docs/memgraph_versioned_docs/version-2.4.2/connect-to-memgraph/drivers/php.md

 // Create a connection class and specify target host and port, default is localhost.
 $conn = new \Bolt\connection\Socket();
-// Create a new Bolt instance and provide connection object
+// Create a new Bolt instance and provide connection object.
 $bolt = new \Bolt\Bolt($conn);
 // Set available Bolt versions for Memgraph.
 $bolt->setProtocolVersions(4.1, 4, 3);